cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 <br>

 ### [Physical Form](/assets/docs/CWP-Physical-Form.pdf)
 Every CWP player has to have a valid physical on file for the 2018 season.
+Click [here](/assets/docs/CWP-Physical-Form.pdf) for the form.

 <br>